yokkemui/DevOpstest2/README.md

 <h2>With an optional Json body of : </h2>
 {"value1": "Hello-trigger 2ndEvent","value2": "stuff"}

-devopsupdates received the "automated message from student* Month dd,YYYY at hh:mm
+devopsupdates received the *automated message from student* Month dd,YYYY at hh:mm

 Can also try it with curl from command line : curl -X POST -H "Content-Type: application/json" -d '{"value1":"Stuffhappened","value2":"","value3":""}'